-The key information about the property is found in the first section of the EPC, please note that in the example above the address and certificate number have been redacted with white boxes to preserve data protection.
-You are told the address of the property relating to this EPC, it’s energy rating grade (on a scale of A+ - G), the expiry date of the certificate, the certificate number (which can be used to locate the certificate in searches), the property type, and total floor area of the property in square metres.
-You are also provided with a clickable contents that will take you to whichever section you click.Section 2 - Rules on Letting
+The key information about the property is found in the first section of the EPC.
+This details the address of the property the EPC relates to, it’s energy rating (on a scale of A+ - G), the expiry date of the certificate, the certificate number (which can be used to locate the certificate in searches), the property type, and total floor area of the property in square metres.
+You are also provided with a clickable contents section that will take you to whichever section you click.

 This section visually displays the property’s energy performance rating.
-Explanations of the graph and average property score are also provided.Section 4 - Energy Performance Breakdown
+Explanations of the graph and average property score are also provided.